-TheBuild4People project researches and promotes sustainable buildings and sustainable urban development in Cambodia from a people-centred perspective whose connecting scientific-conceptional, analytical and superior normative bracket is always the urban quality of life.
+TheBuild4People project researches and promotes sustainable buildings and sustainable urban development in Cambodia from a people-centred perspective with enhancement of the urban quality of life as the overall aim.

 The promotion of sustainable buildings cannot only happen in the top-down manner of simply issuing regulations.
 To kick-start change and advocate implementation we will therefore follow an inclusive method of engagement, encouragement, enablement and exemplification.
 Our general approach is to convince people rather than to force them.

 The Build4People project is funded by the German Federal Ministry of Education and Research (BMBF).
 The project consortium on the German side consists of four universities and two companies.
 Consortium leader is the University of Hamburg.

 A Scientific Advisory Board will counsel us with regards to the research process, implementation and impact management.
 It will also ensure that our measures are demand-driven and adapted to the local context.